 Energy & Technology, Corp. has grown over the historical period without an aggressive marketing and sales effort.
 New business was generated from referrals, technical sessions given to oil and gas and industry related companies, the Company website, and through the use of a marketing company on a limited basis.
-ENGT has experienced significant new interest from major oil and gas companies - including site visits and evaluations - for its VisonArrayTM deep water and critical well technologies, and ENGT Manufacturing facilities.
+Recently, several new deep water well permits were issued in the Gulf of Mexico.
+As a result, ENGT has experienced significant new interest from major oil and gas companies - including site visits and evaluations - for its VisonArrayTM deep water and critical well technologies, and ENGT Manufacturing facilities.
 Currently, there are several employees whose duties are focused on sales, and one marketing and promotional activity director.
 Management believes revenue can be greatly increased by expanding the Company's sales force.
-ENGT has replaced Richard Best, formerly of Halliburton, with Rachel Shen to execute marketing from our Houston location.
-Ms. Shen holds an MBA from the